Build a Podcast Landing Page in WordPress in Under 30 Minutes

 Most podcasters I work with run into the same issue.
 They’re promoting their show everywhere, but they don’t have one clear place to send new listeners.
 Links get buried in blog posts or scattered across platforms, and that makes it harder for people to subscribe.

-In this guide, I’ll show you how to create a podcast landing page in WordPress.
+In this guide, I’ll walk you through how to create a podcast landing page in WordPress.
 You don’t need to code anything, and you can get the whole thing done in under 30 minutes.

 Quick Summary: